rosannamanninen/Accessibility-guides-and-sources/README.md

 ## [Veroniiiica with four eyes -blog](https://veroniiiica.com/)

-- Well documented and elaborated blog about the experiences of the author themselves.
+- Well documented and elaborated blog about the experiences of the author themself.
 Veronica writes about learning, using assistive technologies and the web with low vision.